aabbtree77/esp32-vpn/README.md

 - Consider the economics of DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
 The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
 A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce custom network software and kilobyte RAM of ESP32.

-- Wi-Fi is limited to 15-45 meters without repeaters.
-Consider [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU) for LoRa radio communication, or even joining [Meshtastic](https://meshtastic.org/).
-It seems that ESP32 is suboptimal regarding its power consumption, which is quite critical in this setting.
+- Wi-Fi is limited to 10-40m without repeaters.
+Consider [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU) for LoRa radio communication which may reach [1-166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
+ESP32 is suboptimal regarding its power consumption, which is critical in mobile p2p radio networking.

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
 The connection is likely to be slow, but this is ideal for mild messaging.
 One can setup an MQTT broker on one node of this VPN and use it to deliver messages to any other node, build all sorts of "actors", "workers", "microservices", without having to worry about public IPs and NAT.
 It would be interesting to experiment more with this tool and the whole libp2p network.